 A number of those wound up at the Department of Homeland Security, an agency established in November 2002 to address the challenges of this new world.
 Today it's the third-largest agency in the federal government (behind the Department of Defense and the Department of Veteran Affairs).

-Many DHS positions require advanced training, and that’s where graduate programs in homeland security come in.
+Many DHS positions require advanced training.
+That's where graduate programs in homeland security come in.
 The purpose of a master’s in homeland security is to prepare students for careers in counterterrorism, immigration law enforcement, cybersecurity, and disaster prevention and response.

 Just about anyone interested in a career in homeland security can be a candidate for this master's.
 Programs generally do not require specific undergraduate majors or even courses as prerequisites to admission.
 The major qualification is the ability to pass a background check and gain security clearance (not to attend the master's program, but to qualify for a job afterward).

-A significant number of degree-seekers in this field currently work at DHS and other homeland-security-related agencies and are looking to improve their career prospects.
+A significant number of degree-seekers in this field currently work at DHS and other homeland-security-related agencies.
+They are looking to improve their career prospects and speed career advancement.
 Former military personnel in search of new careers are also well represented in these programs.

 According to PayScale, salaries at the Department for Homeland Security for those holding master's degrees range from $57,000 to $127,000.
 Georgetown University reports a median salary of $76,000 for graduates of its Master's in Applied Intelligence program.